daniel-butler/gui-env/README.md

-# guide
+# Guide
-Graphical Interface for .Envs
+Graphical User Interface for dot env files.

 Visual Interface for interacting with config.
 The idea was hatched to solve issues found making flask, django and other apps following the 7 factor guidelines.